Ethan-Shapiro/SDT-Feature-Learning/docs/index.md

 ## Introduction 🗒️
 ---
+Machine learning is in everything nowadays.
+It has revolutionized almost everything it has touched, from complex medical procedures, to netflix recommendations, to the path the chips you bought get to the store.
+Welcome to our journey through the transformative world of machine learning, a branch of artificial intelligence that teaches computers to learn from data, much like humans do from experience.
+At the forefront of this exciting adventure is the concept of feature learning—a cutting-edge technique that allows computers to automatically identify the most important pieces of information from the data they’re given.
+Coupled with this is our focus on soft decision trees, an innovative twist on traditional decision-making models, which are designed to be more flexible and intuitive, much like choosing a path based on probabilities rather than a simple yes or no answer.

+Central to our exploration are neural networks, sophisticated algorithms modeled after the human brain's architecture, enabling machines to think and learn with astonishing depth and complexity.
+These networks are the backbone of our ability to process and interpret vast amounts of data, making sense of the world in ways that were previously unimaginable.
+They are able to solve complex tasks like self-driving cars, automated surgery, and much more, yet their inner workings still mystify us.
+How they learn such important features are a mystery only beginning to be solved.
+So, as we delve into these concepts, we aim to make this cutting-edge technology understandable and accessible, shedding light on how it's transforming our world and why it's an exciting time to be at the intersection of technology and discovery.
+Join us as we embark on this enlightening journey, unraveling the mysteries of machine learning, feature learning, and making them understandable through soft decision trees.

 ## What's feature learning and why do we care about it? 🔎
+---

 <details>
 <summary>Neural Feature Matrix Details ⤵️</summary>